Applies to: KNA, KMA, KOA, KWA

 (Secure Sockets Layer) protocol and its newer version TLS (Transport Layer

 Security).
-As the SSL/TLS protocol ensures end-to-end security, Kernun
+As the SSL/TLS protocol ensures end-to-end security, Kernun UTM

 cannot read or modify data from an SSL/TLS connection between a client